alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 in this game is really bad and it makes a ton of things harder to read than they should.

 Despite all of those issues, I like this game.
 It's a mashup of mechanics from two games: Puzzle Quest, and Recettear: An Item Shop's Tale.
+And, well, it's not as good as either individual game, but it's still fun, albeit with a really grindy endgame.

 You start the game with a large debt, that accumulates interest every day.
 To pay off the debt, you need to go on dungeon adventures, find loot, then sell that loot in your shop.